Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 \subsubsection{\textbf{Documentation (29 issues)}}

 This category includes issues raised in the formal documentation provided for MCP servers, such as \texttt{README} files, as well as issues related to tutorials or example codes or configurations of MCP servers.
-For instance, one user noted that \textit{“the sample Claude Desktop config uses \texttt{REDIS\_PSW} instead of the right password config \texttt{REDIS\_PWD}”}, which led to persistent \textit{``authentication errors with the sample config''} \cite{ex_documentation}.